trebeljahr/trebeljahr.com/_booknotes/life-3.0.md

 Build Dyson Spheres around the Sun, to harvest all the energy it blows out into space.
 Or build O'Neill Cylinders or other artificial habitats

-Converting matter into energy is something we are really really bad at compared to the theoretical limits.
+Converting matter into energy is something we are   bad at compared to the theoretical limits.
 An interesting idea would be to use a black hole evaporating generator.
 Create and feed matter into a black hole, then let it Hawking radiation evaporate into heat, and use that heat directly as power.

 Alternatively throw things into a spinning black hole, and make them split at the right moment so that only a part falls into the black hole, while the other escapes, stealing energy from the black hole.

 There is more interesting ways, like harnessing quasars and sphalerons.
-Sphalerons, being a state of matter formed from 9 quarks at really high temperatures.
+Sphalerons, being a state of matter formed from 9 quarks at  high temperatures.

 Computers could also become much much better.
 Both in terms of theoretically possible storage and FLOPS.
 Upper limits are crazy high.